-- (1) The amounts and terms of assistance under the scheme are as follows- - (a) for the solar program-a maximum loan of \$4,500 with a loan period of not more than 7 years; - (b) for the battery program-a maximum loan of \$6,000 with a loan period of not more than 10 years and a maximum grant of \$3,000; - (c) for the combined solar and battery program-a maximum loan of \$10,000 with a loan period of not more than 10 years and a maximum grant of \$3,000. - (2) A loan, a loan and a grant, or a grant provided under the scheme can not be more than the supply and installation cost
+- (1) The amounts and terms of assistance under the scheme are as follows- - (a) for the solar program-a maximum loan of \$4,500 with a loan period of not more than 7 years; - (b) for the battery program-a maximum loan of \$6,000 with a loan period of not more than 10 years and a maximum grant of \$3,000;

-- (3) If a loan and a grant are to be provided for the supply and installation cost of the system, the authority may decide how much of the cost is to be provided by the loan and how much is to be provided by the grant. - (4) Interest is not payable on a loan provided under the scheme and no fees or charges are payable on a loan or a grant provided under the scheme.
+- (c) for the combined solar and battery program-a maximum loan of \$10,000 with a loan period of not more than 10 years and a maximum grant of \$3,000. - (2) A loan, a loan and a grant, or a grant provided under the scheme can not be more than the supply and installation cost of the system for which the loan, loan and grant, or grant is provided. - (3) If a loan and a grant are to be provided for the supply and installation cost of the system, the authority may decide how much of the cost is to be provided by the loan and how much is to be provided by the grant. - (4) Interest is not payable on a loan provided under the scheme and no fees or charges are payable on a loan or a grant provided under the scheme.